chill-luo/SDUV/README.md

 Using the datasets *Planaria* and *Tribolium* provided by [CARE](https://github.com/CSBDeep/CSBDeep) as examples:

 1. Download the datasets from the [link](https://publications.mpi-cbg.de/publications-sites/7207/%E2%80%B8).
-2. Place all noisy stacks into a custom folder.
+2. Place noisy stacks into a custom folder.

 If you are using your own datasets, it is important to pay attention to the file format.
 Currently, the codel has been primarily validated on 16-bit `.tif` stack files.
 If necessary, adjustments can be made to the `dataset.py` file to accommodate specific requirements.